MichaelsPlayground/http_download_github/README.md

 # http_download_github

-checks entered password if known in passsword list
+checks entered password if it is known in passsword list

 ```plaintext
 dio: https://pub.dev/packages/dio